duneteam1/wro2025futureengineersDUNEteam/v-photos/README.md

 Vehicle's photos
 ====

-This directory contain 6 photos of the vehicle (from every side, from top and bottom)
+This directory contain 6 photos of the vehicle (from every side, from top and bottom) and photos of vehicle on field